Astro-Sean/autophot/docs/source/autophot_instructions.rst

 .. note::

-   This section focuses on several steps during preprocessing.
-This include trimming the edges of the image - useful if there is noise at the image edges - and masking out sources - useful if there is saturated sources in the image, which are causing issues, these sources, and the sapce around them can be masked out.
+   This section focuses on several steps during pre-processing.
+This include trimming the edges of the image - useful if there is noise at the image edges - and masking out sources - useful if there is saturated sources in the image, which are causing issues, these sources, and the space around them can be masked out.